MicrosoftDocs/customer-insights/ci-docs/prediction-based-segment.md

    :::image type="content" source="media/prediction-create-segment.png" alt-text="Screenshot of the prediction results page with highlight on the Create segment action.":::

-1. Create a new segment based on the output entity of the selected model.
+1. Create a new segment using attributes from the output entity of the selected model.
 For more information, see [Create and manage segments](segments.md).

 > [!TIP]
 > You can also create a segment for a prediction model from the **Segments** page by selecting **New** and choosing **Create from** > **Intelligence**.
 For more information, see [Create a new segment with quick segments](segment-quick.md).